 Where repeated plotting of results occurs, or there are a large number of charts to produce, Python scripts offer a powerful option in terms of high quality and workflow efficiency.
-For some initial guidance on using Python scripts please see this TUFLOW Wiki Page.
+For some initial guidance on using Python scripts please see this page of the TUFLOW Wiki.